Manage your Amplitude Data settings

 How it works

-When the SDK initializes with fetchRemoteConfig enabled, it retrieves configuration settings from Amplitude's servers using the project's API key.
-These remote settings merge with any local configuration you define on your site.
-After merging, the SDK completes its initialization process along with any plugins using this combined configuration.
-Remote configuration doesn't impact the load time of pages on your site, but may impact SDK initialization time.
+When the SDK initializes with fetchRemoteConfig enabled, the SDK retrieves configuration settings from Amplitude's servers using the project's API key.
+These remote settings merge with any local configuration you defined on your site.
+After merging, the SDK completes its initialization along with any plugins using this combined configuration.
+Remote configuration doesn't impact the load time of pages on your site but may impact SDK initialization time.

 Configuration timeout

-In the event it takes the configuration longer than 5 seconds to load from Amplitude's servers, the SDK falls back to the local configuration set during initialization.
+If the configuration takes longer than 5 seconds to load from Amplitude's servers, the SDK falls back to the local configuration set during initialization.

 - Default: Keeps the local configuration in the SDK as-is.
 Settings in the UI don't override it.